John Eliot Coit: Early life

-Reared in Texas and North Carolina, he spent much of his early life learning the fundamentals of agriculture on experimentally level, with shovel and hoe.
+John Eliot Coit was reared in Texas and North Carolina.
+He spent much of his early life learning the fundamentals of agriculture on experimentally level, with shovel and hoe.

-Education

-He entered the North Carolina State University College of Agriculture and Life Sciences in 1899, graduating in Agriculture in 1903.
+He entered the North Carolina State University College of Agriculture and Life Sciences in 1899, graduating in agriculture in 1903.

 Career

-Soon he became Assistant Professor of Pomology, University of California at the Whittier Pathological Laboratory and at the University of California Citrus Experiment Station, in Riverside, California.
+Soon he became assistant professor of Pomology, University of California at the Whittier Pathological Laboratory and at the University of California Citrus Experiment Station, in Riverside, California.
 He was Superintendent of the Citrus Experiment Station at Mount Rubidoux in 1911–1912, and in that position was instrumental in selecting the site of the present Citrus Research Center and Experiment Station at Riverside.

 From 1913 to 1917, Coit was Professor of Citriculture, University of California, Berkeley.
 Farm Advisor, Los Angeles County, 1917 to 1919.
 In 1919 he founded the "Coit Agricultural Service" and is today continuing in this line of service.

 Among agricultural organizations, Coit has served as director of the Sierra Madre Lamanda Citrus Association, the California Avocado Association in 1915 and again from 1923 to 1947, and served as president three terms.
 In 1924 he helped organize the California Avocado Growers Association (now Calavo) and served as director until 1944.